-There are 10 scholarships available for pursuing a Library Science major as of December 2025.
-You can find tens of Library Science scholarships available for post-graduate, high school senior, college senior, and colleges.
-Some prominent Library Science scholarships for students include the Associate Fellowship Program Scholarship, the Marie Piehl Dussling and B.P.
-Dussling Scholarship, and the Tony B. Leisner Scholarship.
-You can find Library Science scholarships for pursuing your master's, advanced degree, doctorate, undergraduate, or graduate degree.
+There are 10 scholarships available for pursuing a Library Science major as of June 2026.
+You can find tens of Library Science scholarships available for college, post-graduate, high school senior, and college seniors.
+Some prominent Library Science scholarships for students include the Tony B. Leisner Scholarship, the Frank B. Sessa Scholarship for Continuing Education, and the Stephanie G. Hoffman Scholarship Fund.
+You can find Library Science scholarships for pursuing your master's, advanced degree, undergraduate, graduate degree, or doctorate.

 To apply for scholarships in Library Science, you will need to fill out the scholarship application form on the scholarship page.
 For three of these scholarships, you will need to submit an essay.
 Several Library Science scholarships require a resume, and two awards require letters of recommendation.
 The GPA requirements for Library Science scholarships vary between a 3.0 and 3.0 minimum GPA.

 Yes, there are six scholarships specifically for minority students who want to pursue Library Science or Humanities & Social Sciences.
-Applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, Hispanic, or Minority are eligible for these scholarships, like the Tony B. Leisner Scholarship, the Marie Piehl Dussling and B.P.
-Dussling Scholarship, and the Associate Fellowship Program Scholarship.
+Applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, Hispanic, or Minority are eligible for these scholarships, like the Tony B. Leisner Scholarship, the Stephanie G. Hoffman Scholarship Fund, and the Frank B. Sessa Scholarship for Continuing Education.

 All students who plan on studying or majoring in Library Science are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Library Science scholarships may vary, so be sure to read the scholarship listing carefully.
 Six scholarships for Library Science majors are specifically open to applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, Hispanic, or Minority students.
-Two scholarships Library Science scholarships are religious-affiliated awards for Christian or Jewish students.
+Two scholarships Library Science scholarships are religious-affiliated awards for Jewish or Christian students.
 Plus, one scholarship for studying Library Science require extracurricular involvement.

 Scholarships by Major